tdonker/domain-driven-design-links/README.md

 * The subtle relationship between bounded contexts and sub-domains \(by Lev Gorodinski 2013\): [Sub-domains and Bounded Contexts in Domain-Driven Design \(DDD\)](http://gorodinski.com/blog/2013/04/29/sub-domains-and-bounded-contexts-in-domain-driven-design-ddd/)
 * Stackoverflow \(2018\): [Confused about Bounded Contexts and SubDomains](https://stackoverflow.com/questions/18625576/confused-about-bounded-contexts-and-subdomains)
 * Stackoverflow \(2018\): [Can subdomain and bounded context be same in domain driven design?](https://stackoverflow.com/questions/32069892/can-subdomain-and-bounded-context-be-same-in-domain-driven-design)
-* 'The optimal solution would be to have one bounded context in one subdomain' \(by Robert Basic 2018\): [Bounded contexts and subdomains](https://medium.com/nick-tune-tech-strategy-blog/gateway-interchange-contexts-899696e67848)
+* 'The optimal solution would be to have one bounded context in one subdomain...so it might happen that one bounded context spans multiple subdomains, or that one subdomain has multiple bounded contexts.' \(by Robert Basic 2018\): [Bounded contexts and subdomains](https://robertbasic.com/blog/bounded-contexts-and-subdomains/)
 * Subdomain vs Bounded Context \(by Nick Tune 2020\): [Domain, Subdomain, Bounded Context, Problem/Solution Space in DDD: Clearly Defined](https://medium.com/nick-tune-tech-strategy-blog/domains-subdomain-problem-solution-space-in-ddd-clearly-defined-e0b49c7b586c)
 * 'It is a desirable goal to align Subdomains one-to-one with Bounded Contexts (p77)' \(by Vaughn Vernon 2013\): [Implementing Domain-Driven Design](https://restapilinks.com/wp-content/uploads/vdoc.pub_implementing-domain-driven-design.pdf)
 * 'Strategic design starts with the problem space, which represents the business architecture and which includes the problem domains and (categorized) subdomains.
 The solution space represents the software architecture and contains the bounded context.
 There must be an overlap between the two.' \(by Michael Plöd 2019\): [Pitching DDD to the management - YouTube](https://youtu.be/bY5Q3LoNPeQ?t=2297)